BaseMax/PyTreeView/README.md

-# pyTree
+# PyTree-View

-pyTree is a python class and library to display Tree View from array, object, or JSON.
+PyTreeView is a python class and library to display Tree View from array, object, or JSON.

 ## Data structure